entelognathus/Arthrodire-phylogeny/Character list of new matrix.md

 348. Preorbital plate bearing a well-developed descending lamina: absent (0); present (1).
 >  - Elongated preorbital plates with broad descending laminae are present in some derived incisoscutoids, such as *Bullerichthys*, *Camuropiscis*, and *Rolfosteus*.

+349. Dermal contact between submarginal and suborbital plates： absent (0); present (1).
+>  - In *Tubonasus*, *Camuropiscis*, and *Fallacosteus*, the postsuborbital plate sutures with the marginal plate and separates the suborbital from the submarginal plate.

 ## References
 Archibald JD.
 1994.
 Metataxon concepts and assessing possible ancestry using phylogenetic systematics.
 Systematic Biology 43: 27–40.